floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/liveview-api.md

 # LiveView API

-:::note We are going to be using Typescript in our examples because **LiveViewJS** is very thouroughly typed which provides great type hints, autocompletion, etc. If the typescript syntax is confusing, just ignore it and focus on the code. :::
+:::note We are going to be using Typescript in our examples because **LiveViewJS** is very thoroughly typed, which provides great type hints, autocompletion, etc. If the typescript syntax is confusing, just ignore it and focus on the code. :::